Screen tearing can occur in any game, including Rust.

-Yet if this happens to you, you can do something to fix it at some point.
+If this happens to you, you can do something to fix it at some point.
 And by doing so, you can play Rust at a smoother rate.
+That's why you'll find everything you need to know with this guide.

 The 'VSYNC' feature could be your ally to fix the screen tearing.